phil294/GitLG/README.md

 You can **install the extension in VSCode from [HERE](https://marketplace.visualstudio.com/items?itemName=phil294.git-log--graph)** or for VSCodium from [Open VSX Registry](https://open-vsx.org/extension/phil294/git-log--graph).

-Then run the command: `git log --graph: Open graph view` or just click the `Git Log` action menu in the bottom status bar.
+Then run the command: `GitLG: Open graph view` or just click the `GitLG` action menu in the bottom status bar.
 That's all you need to know really, everything below is subordinate.

 ## Actions